sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

 * Show the original owner field: Allow original owner to be set

 * Show the brought in by field: Allow brought in by to be set

+* Show the transfer in field: Allow incoming transfers to be set

 * Show the hold fields: Allow hold and hold until date to be set